 When buying a house, most buyers are given a certain amount of time to complete a home inspection.
 Most people complete some type of inspection when purchasing a home, but is a home inspection always necessary?
 I have been a Realtor since 2001 and I am also a real estate investor.
 In my opinion 95 percent of house buyers should always get a home inspection.
 There are a few cases when a home inspection is not needed and some cases when not getting a home inspection will actually give you a better chance at getting a great deal on a house.

 How does a home inspection work when buying a house?

 When buying a home, most buyers are given a chance to get an inspection done on the house before they buy the home.
-In most states it is typical for the inspection to occur right after the home goes under contract.
+In most states it is typical for the inspection to occur right after the home goes under contract according to home inspection houston.
 Buyers are given a specific amount of time to either inspect the house themselves, have a friend inspect it, a contractor or a professional home inspector check out the home.

 Buyers should be allowed to check out everything in a home including the major systems, utilities and minor cosmetic issues.
 In some cases like with HUD homes or some REO sellers the utilities cannot all be turned on.
 If the pipes on a HUD home do not hold pressure when HUD inspects a house, the buyer will not be allowed to turn on the water for inspections or appraisals (will discuss HUD rules later in the article).
 In some cases, houses that are in really bad shape may not have the electric or gas turned on if it is not safe to do so.
 The buyers are usually responsible for ordering and paying for the home inspection and it gives them a chance to ensure the house is in satisfactory condition before they buy the home.